noigamegun/atiusamy.github.io/_posts/2023-07-18-prism-launcher.md

   - opensource
 ---

 I recently switched to Prism Launcher and I'm gonna write down my thoughts about it, over the recent weeks, I have not been using the default Minecraft Launcher and now using something else, that thing is PrismLauncher.
 Today, I’m gonna cover what is it?
 How I discovered it?
 Why I switched?
 And why I stayed?
 Let’s get right into it.
+Seriously!

 ### Video form